 Food Analysis Case Study

-Foreign materials and objects found in food may result from plant problems in the manufacturer's process, coming from the raw materials or from a consumer complaint.
+Foreign materials and objects found in food may be introduced with the raw materials, arise from plant problems in the manufacturer's process, or occur at the pint of retail sale.
 Following the discovery of a foreign object, believed to be glass, one such manufacturer needed to determine what the material was and where it originated from in order to report back to the distributor and consumer, and ease their concerns.

 These insights, supported by comprehensive graphics and photos, were presented to the client in a thorough investigative report.
 This report was fit for use in court, had the consumer chosen to take further action.

-The client was very happy with the work completed by hrl: which allowed them to finalise their investigations and ensure that this situation should be avoided in future.
-The client has since engaged hrl: on an ongoing basis to investigate the origins of other foreign materials.
+The client was very happy with the work completed by HRL, which allowed them to finalise their investigations and ensure that this situation be avoided in future.
+The client has since engaged HRL on an ongoing basis to investigate the origins of other foreign materials.